 From there, Oris has worked with the Coral Restoration Foundation and others to help preserve and restore the natural beauty of the Earth and its oceans for future generations.
 The best part is that we have gotten, and continue to get, amazing limited edition Oris timepieces to mark these efforts.

 You may have noticed that Oris seems to place a great deal of emphasis on water.
 They’re named after a river, and they’ve done a lot to help marine restoration projects.
 This is also an extension of the watchmaker’s identity.

 You see, Oris is like a flowing body of water itself.
 Throughout the many years since their inception, they’ve maintained a philosophy of fluidity that allowed them to navigate the twists and turns of history to survive and adapt to the times.
 While other Swiss watch companies hardened their resolve to stay with tradition and ended up sinking to the floor and fossilizing, Oris ebbed and flowed when they needed to and are now one of the most successful watchmakers on the planet.

 Another characteristic of water is that it refreshes, renews, and brings life.
 We don’t want to be too dramatic, but Oris has been doing just that for the luxury watch industry, especially recently.

-Of all the big luxury Swiss watch names out there, Rolex, Omega, TAG Heuer, etc., Oris is probably the only one we’ve never heard badmouthed by collectors of any experience level.
+Of all the big luxury Swiss watch names out there, Rolex watches, Omega watches, TAG Heuer watches, etc., Oris is probably the only one we’ve never heard badmouthed by collectors of any experience level.

 Let’s take a stroll through the most recognizable flagship series of this easy to love watchmaker, and learn what makes Oris the river that powers our love for watches.